cssstats/core/README.md

 - `mediaQueries` - an array of media query strings used in the stylesheet
 - `idSelectors` - total number of selectors containing an id
 - `classSelectors` - total number of selectors containing a class
+- `pseudoElementSelectors` - total number of selectors containing an pseudo element
+- `pseudoClassSelectors` - total number of selectors containing a pseudo class

 For every unique property found in the stylesheet, `aggregates` also includes these values:
 - `[property].total` - total number of [property] declarations